 Overview & Requirements

 Creating a mature energy management program involves maturity in seven components.
-For this E-Challenge, the components are separated into planning and implementation phases; the planning phase will be developed by the university, with support from DTE energy managers through the DTE Strategic Energy Plan program.
+For this E-Challenge, the components are separated into planning and implementation phases; the planning phase will be developed by the college or university, with support from DTE energy managers through the DTE Strategic Energy Plan program.
 Each plan will be judged by a panel of experts.
-Universities with the most comprehensive plans will be awarded support for the implementation phase through the DTE Strategic Energy Management program.
+Colleges and universities with the most comprehensive plans will be awarded support for the implementation phase through the DTE Strategic Energy Management (SEM) program.
 More information on DTE’s SEM program can be found here.

-E-Challenge awardees are required to work with program administrators to promote the results of the E-Challenge through marketing channels, including sharing energy waste reduction projects, metrics, goals, and production of a case study.
+E-Challenge awardees are required to work with program administrators to promote the results of the project through marketing channels, including sharing energy waste reduction projects, metrics, goals, and production of a case study.

 Participants will be required to sign an honor statement affirming the truth and validity of all energy savings claimed.

-The letter of intent must describe how the university plans to use the $10,000 start-up grant as well as how the university will commit to creating an energy management program.
-Additionally, the university must submit a list of buildings within the scope of their program including addresses and square footages, a list of proposed energy team members and positions, and a complete E-Challenge timeline by November 30, 2019.
+The letter of intent must describe how the college/university plans to use the $10,000 start-up grant as well as how the university will commit to creating an energy management program.
+Additionally, the college/university must submit the number of buildings within the scope of their program, the percent of buildings that are metered (electricity and natural gas) at the building level, a list of proposed energy team members and positions, and a complete E-Challenge timeline by November 30, 2019.

 Challenge Award & Scholarships